Well for me it’s not unless it is used as part of a bigger strategy that puts you in control.

 So what is the answer?

-If you are going start Social Blogging
+If you are going to start Social Blogging

 If you are going to social blog anywhere with any real effort then head to Google Plus.
 Use Google Plus as a microblogging site.
 There are huge SERPs benefits with Google Plus.
 Your content on Google Plus is indexed just about instantly.
 And this has a knock on effect to getting your self-hosted articles indexed fast.
 If you link via cut-down posts or sub-posts then Google will find you fast.
+Or if you are looking for something a little more challenging then you can try Steemit, Medium or the Questions and Answers site Quora.
+Just make sure that you check the terms of service,

 Social Blogging Conclusion